stevenmcdonald/IEnvoyProxy/README.md

 export ANDROID_HOME=~/Android/Sdk
 export ANDROID_NDK_HOME=$ANDROID_HOME/ndk/$NDK_VERSION

-rm -rf IPtProxy.aar IPtProxy-sources.jar && ./build.sh android
+rm -rf IEnvoyProxy.aar IEnvoyProxy-sources.jar && ./build.sh android
 ```

-This will create an `IPtProxy.aar` file, which you can directly drop in your app,
+This will create an `IEnvoyProxy.aar` file, which you can directly drop in your app,
 if you don't want to rely on JitPack.

 On certain CPU architectures `gobind` might fail with this error due to setting